Get Your Festival Off The Ground Successfully

 Plan Out Space

-It's critical that you consider the maximum and minimum space.
+When thinking about events management, It's critical that you consider the maximum and minimum space.
 And establishing how big the festival is going to be would be a good start.
 First of all, how many stages do you want to use?
 Now compare it to the max amount of people that can be accommodated.
-Is there still enough space for the bands to get ready and for the vendors to set up shop?
+Is there still enough space for the performers to get ready and for the vendors to set up shop?
 What about backstage and VIP (if applicable) areas?

 Just like with the equipment, you want to plan out space carefully.
 Even though it takes place outdoors, it can still feel claustrophobic for everyone involved.
 And once you know the maximum number, you'll know how many tickets should be made available.